SCREEN TIME

 2. Lenhart, A., et al., (2011).
 Teens, kindness and cruelty on social networks.
 Pew Internet & American Life Project, (2011).

-0 to 2.
-For children younger than 18 months, avoid use of screen media other than video-chatting.
-Parents of children 18 to 24 months of age who want to introduce digital media should choose high-quality programming, and watch it with their children to help them understand what they're seeing.
+Birth to 2.
+For children younger than 18 months, avoid screen media other than video-chatting.
+For 18–24 months, if you introduce digital media, choose high-quality programming and watch it together to help your child make sense of what they're seeing.

 -